idescat/visual/readme.md

 #### GeoJSON properties: features

 Geographic information must be provided in the [GeoJSON](http://geojson.org) format: it must be a feature collection object (a GeoJSON object with the type "FeatureCollection").
-Just copy the "features" property of the GeoJSON object into the Visual map object.
+Simply copy the "features" property of the GeoJSON object into the Visual map object.

 #### Projection properties: projection, scale, center